 You are in an interesting space, where there is Product packaging, Cuttlery, Water Consumption, and Food Wastage

 Right now, in the FMCG space (our packaged food products from GoodDot), we use recyclable plastic and paper/cardboard as part of the packaging.
 We are mindful of the environmental impact of our decisions and focus closely on ways to promote sustainability.
-As and when new technology, like biodegradable plastic, those from corn, brewery waste, and others become more mainstream, we will keep updating our packaging, too.
+As and when new technology, like biodegradable plastic, corn, brewery waste, and others become more mainstream, we will keep updating our packaging, too.
 As the packaging industry becomes more innovative and sustainable, we will keep track and co-evolve with it.

 Within our own plants, we hardly have any water wasted.
 We try to reuse and circularize the water and other things whatever we can do.